pankod/frontend-challenge/README.md

 - Production grade code (clean, maintainable, reusable code)

-- Implement unit tests with Jest & Enzyme or react-rest-renderer.
+- Implement unit tests with Jest & React Testing Library.

 - Prefer to use a css methodology, such as BEM.
 <br>